The Evolving Pleasures of Driving

 Another trend on the rise in the automotive world is the growing prevalence of driver-assistance technologies.
 These involve the use of artificial intelligence (AI) and range from simple programmes which assist the driver by helping to adjust factors such as acceleration or braking, to those which can take control of a vehicle and operate it without a driver’s interference.
 Again, this points to the greater desire for an easier and more comfortable way to drive, rather than raw power and face-melting acceleration.
 Many brands offer some sort of driver assistance systems such as Ferrari’s adaptive cruise control, BMW’s Personal CoPilot, and Tesla’s Autopilot and “full self-driving” technology.
 The fact that car manufacturers are starting to offer these systems in their cars shows how drivers are undergoing a change in preferences and placing greater emphasis on ease of driving rather than driver involvement for pleasure.

 Lastly, while automakers of old were limited by the technologies of their time and had to choose either comfort or speed, advancements in modern designs have allowed contemporary models to embrace both — giving drivers an unparalleled level of driving pleasure.
+Protection comes first when you have your dream car.
+For that, all you need is a high quality car covers to stay safe and calm when strong winds and dust are on their way”.
 Standard appointments on most luxury automobiles today include supple leather or Alcantara upholstery, advanced environmental controls, which allow users to adjust temperature and even the fan speed of their air conditioners, and state-of-the-art audio systems so that long drives can be accompanied by your favourite tunes such as the Mercedes-Benz S-Class series with its Burmester sound system.
 In fact, comfort is the reason why the demand for Rolls-Royce vehicles has been growing in recent years.
 The marque prides itself on luxuriously designed interiors using high-quality materials and even specialised acoustic treatment to dampen external noise.
 With such innovations that enhance driver and passenger comfort, it’s no wonder Rolls-Royce hit a new sales record in the first quarter of this year.

 In conclusion, speed and power are still very much a desirable part of any luxury car.
 Because of the way our brains are wired, drivers are always going to be chasing that rush of adrenaline that comes from handling a turbocharged supercar.
 However, other factors have come to define the new norm of driving pleasure.
 Speed is essential, but it isn’t everything.
 Sometimes, what people really what is to be able to take long, easy cruises, and then hand over control to an onboard AI, freeing them to live in the moment, and enjoy the pleasures afforded by modern automotive technology.